michael2012z/BitBible/markdown/KJV/files/Ps.md

 19. The Lord hath prepared his throne in the heavens; and his kingdom ruleth over all.

-20. Bless the Lord, ye his angels, that excel in strength, that do his commandments, hearkening unto the voice of his word.that excel…: Heb. mighty in strength
+20. Bless the Lord, ye his angels, that excel in strength, that do his commandments, hearkening unto the voice of his word.

 21. Bless ye the Lord, all ye his hosts; ye ministers of his, that do his pleasure.